someimportantcompany/dynazord/docs/Writing-Models.md

 ```

 - Translates to DynamoDB list (`L`) type.
-- Can be referenced as `LIST` string or JS's native `Array` constructor.
+- Can be referenced as `'LIST'` or JS's native `Array` constructor.

 ### Object Type